List of monarchs of Korea

 This is a list of monarchs of Korea, arranged by dynasty.
 Names are romanized according to the South Korean Revised Romanization of Korean.
-McCune–Reischauer romanizations may be found at the articles about the individual monarchs.
+McCune–Reischauer romanizations may be found in the articles about the individual monarchs.

 Gojoseon

 Gojoseon (2333 BC – 108 BC) was the first Korean kingdom.
 According to legend, it was founded by Dangun in 2333 BC.

 Bronze Age archaeological evidence of Gojoseon culture is found in northern Korea and Liaoning.
 By the 9th to 4th century BC, various historical and archaeological evidence shows Gojoseon was a flourishing state and a self-declared kingdom.

 Both Dangun and Gija are believed to be mythological figures, but recent findings suggest and theorize that since Gojoseon was a kingdom with artifacts dating back to the 4th millennium BC, Dangun and Gija may have been royal or imperial titles used for the monarchs of Gojoseon, hence the use of Dangun for 1900 years.